Insubordination: Everything You Need to Know

 As a final sign of insubordination, an employee may demonstrate his/her insubordination through a change in attendance at work.
 The employee may begin taking days off with no notice to his/her manager or will begin arriving late or leaving early on a regular basis.
 The insubordinate employee will have little regards from the company attendance polices or the manager’s own internal team policy.
 This insubordinate behavior will make it difficult to have an effective teamwork schedule.

 If you need help understanding insubordination, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.